wsinned/video-tutorials-sample/README.md

 - NodeJS v 12.xxx - I'm using 12.18.3
 - docker & docker compose
 - something to export environment variables

-I'm using https://direnv.net/ and a .envrc file.
-Dotenv can also be used
+  - I'm using https://direnv.net/ and a .envrc file.
+Dotenv can also be used.

 ## Running